Skip to content

 atproto-mcp

 Communication occurs via stdin/stdout using JSON-RPC 2.0, which is the standard transport for MCP servers integrated with LLM clients like Claude Desktop.
+The stdio transport is recommended for MCP clients that spawn the server themselves, as it provides secure, local communication.

 Message Format